 I find the longer “gauntlet” style mittens also helps keep the warmth in a bit a better, too.

-As with the rain mitts, there are many to choose from.
+As with the rain mitts, there are many to choose from and different types.
 And, quite honestly, they are not that functionally different among the different makes and models.

 Try to find one that is a bit larger than your normal glove size so as to layer comfortably and for dexterity so you can avoid exposing your base layer gloves as much as possible.
 You will want a moderately loose fit.
 Too tight, and your hands are constricted and actually have less warmth.
 Too loose and there is more cold air to heat up in the mitten and it will not be efficient.

-So what to do when it is really cold, you are in camp and can’t seem to generate enough heat?
-You need a mid-layer
+So what to do when it is particularly cold, you are in camp and can’t seem to generate enough heat?
+You need a mid-layer.

 So what mitten to get?